 “Encourage humour by using phrases such as “remember when….” or “what was the funniest thing you remember?”

-Discuss all the positive achievements (not just academic) your child has managed during lockdown, no matter how small!
+Discuss all the positive achievements (not just academic) your child has managed during their time away from school, no matter how small!
 Have they engaged with online learning?
-Have they managed to find the correct link for the lesson after struggling?
 Are they now able to make a lunch or snack for themselves or their siblings?
 Maybe they just got up on time?
-During this unprecedented time, nothing has been ‘normal’ for anyone so acknowledging anything we have achieved is noteworthy!
+A positive attitude regarding their progress is an important tool for ensuring they’re have the right mindset to thrive.

 It may help children to either set the goals they’re working towards themselves.
 Depending on their age, you could discuss questions such as: